 4. Incorporate stretching into your daily routine

 Stretching provides many benefits, including increasing overall flexibility and joint range of motion.
-In addition, stretching prepares the body for exercise and reduces risk of injury by minimalizing any damage created during workouts.
+In addition, stretching prepares the body for exercise and reduces risk of injury by minimizing any damage created during workouts.
 After exercise, stretching and foam rolling help release waste products that build up in the muscle and in turn facilitate recovery.
 Recommendations for stretching include holding each stretch 10-30 seconds and repeating 2-4 times, aiming to target each major muscle group for 60 seconds total.

 5. Build-in rest periods